MovsisyanM/digit-recognizer/README.md

 neural network to classify digits and used two datasets to do so.
 One of the datasets
 was collected by us for this project, the other being the well-known MNIST dataset.
 Amassing over 5500 observations of drawn digits, we made it possible for the model
-to label digits drawn on a DOM canvas, thus making it possible to test the model
+to accurately label digits drawn on a DOM canvas.
+You can find the project page <a href="https://www.movsisyan.info/msxcn">here</a>
-from anywhere in the world.
-You can give it a shot at